Chapter 1 – General Regulations Applying to Students

 Pursuant to Iowa Administrative Code 12.2(262), the President is the Chief Administrative Officer for The University of Iowa.
 The President has nominated, and the Board of Regents has appointed, a Vice President for Student Life with overall responsibility for student-related matters, including but not limited to student conduct and discipline.
 The Vice President for Student Life has, in turn, delegated considerable authority for the establishment of rules and handling of violations to the Dean of Students.
 The Dean of Students has also granted some discretion for establishing rules and handling certain rule violations to the professional staff of University Housing and Dining.

 University of Iowa students are responsible for knowing and abiding by the rules and regulations set forth in the current version of the Policies and Regulations Affecting Students available from the Office of the Dean of Students.
 Students should be particularly aware of the Code of Student Life and the Student Misconduct Procedure, both of which are frequently referenced in this Operations Manual.

 Students should also be aware of the Board of Regents Uniform Rules of Personal Conduct in the Iowa Administrative Code 9.1(262).

-Any student who is financially indebted to the University after the date specified on each monthly bill, will be considered delinquent and may have his or her registration and privileges restricted.
+Any student who is financially indebted to the University after the date specified on each monthly bill will be considered delinquent and may have their registration and privileges restricted.
 A student who has an unsettled financial indebtedness to the University may not register for classes unless permission is granted by the Financial Delinquency Committee.
 Credentialing documents may be withheld during the period in which the indebtedness remains unsettled.